Is Lindsey House for You?

 We are not a domestic violence, substance abuse, or mental health program.
 If these are the main causes of your homelessness, please call 2-1-1 for referrals to a more appropriate program.

 Our application process can take up to ten days and it begins with a pre-screen assessment over the phone.
-If you are a good match with our program you can fill out an application and possibly interview with staff.
+If our program is a good match for you, you can fill out an application and possibly interview with staff.
 Staff interviews applicants and accepts families based on their situation, their desire to overcome homelessness, and their overall ability to complete a rigorous program.

 For more information, call us today at 918.933.5222.back to top